telerik/blazor-docs/knowledge-base/grid-kb-specific-width.md

 ---
-title: Grid Column specific Width
+title: Horizontal Grid Scrolling without Column Widths
 description: How to distribute the available Grid Width to some columns only?
 type: how-to
 page_title: Available Grid Width distributed to some Columns